-Your personal information is stored securely within our practice’s electronic clinical software program.
-From time to time we may also hold physical records (such as correspondence, x-rays, scans) but once these are transferred to your electronic record they are securely destroyed or returned to you.
-While held by the practice these paper records are stored securely and only accessible by practice staff.
+Your personal information is stored securely within the practice’s electronic clinical software program.
+From time to time the practice may also hold physical records (such as correspondence, x-rays, scans) but once these are transferred to your electronic record they are securely destroyed or returned to you.
+While held by the practice these paper records are stored securely.

-All patient personal information stored within our electronic clinical software program is protected and secured in accordance with the RACGP’s Computer and Information Security Standards.
+All patient personal information stored within the practice's electronic clinical software program is protected and secured in accordance with the RACGP’s Computer and Information Security Standards.
 All computers are password protected and have automatic screen-savers activated.
-All practice staff are aware of and educated in privacy and confidentiality policies including the Australian Privacy Principles and all staff and contractors have signed confidentiality agreements.
+All team members are aware of and educated in privacy and confidentiality policies including the Australian Privacy Principles and have signed confidentiality agreements.

 How can you access and correct your personal information at our practice?

 You have the right to request access to, and correction of, your personal information.
-We require you to request this in writing using our Access Request Formand our practice will respond within a reasonable time (usually within 30 days).
+The practice requires you to request this in writing using our Access Request Form and the practice will respond within a reasonable time (usually within 30 days).
 There may be a non-rebatable private fee associated with such access to cover the cost of any review, retrieval, copying and/or postage of documents.
 Where it is considered that access to such information places you or another at risk of harm, access may be denied, as allowed under the Privacy Act, however you will be given an explanation and alternate options considered, as appropriate.

-Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
-From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
+The practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
+From time to time, we will ask you to verify that your personal information held by the practice is correct and current.
 You may request that we correct or update your information verbally or in writing (including email, if appropriate).

 Post: PO Box 256, Kotara NSW 2289